UDID Card Guide – Check Swavlamban Card Status

 Additional Documents (if applicable)

-How to Apply for a UDID Card Online?
+How to Apply for a Swavlamban or UDID Card Online?

-To get the unique disability ID certificate (PWD/Guardian), the following steps should be followed:
+Steps to get the unique disability ID certificate (PWD/Guardian):

 1. The person can register online and apply for the Unique Disability Identity Card/Disability